verdverm/verdverm.github.io/_sr/01b-sr.md

 mirrors our human notions for
 mathematical discovery in science and engineering.

+The primary setting for this work is Symbolic Regression (SR), the task of deriving mathematical formula from observational data without any fore-knowledge of the domain or problem.
+In essence, this is the scientific process performed by a computer.
+Hypotheses are formulated,
+tested against the observations, and compared for explanatory value.
+The overall goal of SR is to produce expressions which find a balance in the trade-off between accuracy and complexity.
+The best models will therefore be both simple and explanatory, elucidating the dynamics of the system under study.
+In this way, an expert is freed to think about the larger and more complex aspects of that system, gaining insights from the results of SR.

 ##### Where it fits in

 SR is a generalization of